Policies and Procedures

 Table of Contents

-- The Archives reading room will be closed to all patrons except by appointment only.
+- The Archives is open to patrons by appointment only.
 Available hours will be from 1 to 4 pm, Mondays, Tuesdays, and Thursdays, and 9 am to 12 noon on Wednesdays and Fridays.
 Appointments must be made ahead of any visit.
-We will not take “walk-in” visitors.
+If you are making a multi-day or longer term research visit, please contact us to make arrangements.

 - All first-time visitors must complete a registration form before using the collections; repeat visitors must notify staff of changes in their contact information before using the collections.
 All visitors must sign in and out of the Reading Room at each visit.